A Quick Overview of Oxygen Not Included – Spaced Out DLC

-Oxygen not Included is easily one of the most streamable games that I own.
+With all that said, Oxygen not Included is easily one of the most streamable games that I own.
 There are many opportunities to involve your audience in a game like this, and it can be quite entertaining to watch.
-However, with that said, at times, this game can be a bit boring to play for multiple hours on end unless you have a plan in mind on what you are going to do.
+This earns Oxygen Not Included: Spaced Out an A in overall streamability.

-After the initial burst of playing this game for a few days, I found myself less inclined to play it, as it lacks a compelling story.
+After the initial burst of playing this game for a few days, I found myself less inclined to play it as it lacks a compelling story.
 I’m a sucker for a good story, so I’m biased when it comes to this.
-With that said, games like this that lack a story is often better to stream than story-driven ones, as you can weave your own tale to tell your audience using the game as a medium.
-This allows for an unparalleled level of replayability, which for a streamer, is pretty important.
+Games like this that lack a story is often better to stream than story-driven ones, though, as you can weave your own tale to tell your audience using the game as a medium.
+This allows for an unparalleled level of replayability, which for a A streamer is somebody who engages in the activity of live streaming., is pretty important.

-Even so, I often find myself perusing Brothgar’s channel on YouTube for his ONI content, which I find to be both entertaining and educational.
-I highly recommend checking out his content, especially if you want to look for ideas.
+I often find myself perusing Brothgar’s channel on YouTube for his ONI content, which I find to be both entertaining and educational.
+Unfortunately, he is no longer making YouTube videos.
+Still, all of his content is there to watch.